razerx100/razerx100/README.md

 but I might try to support Android as well, idk.

 A lil bit more about myself.
+I love music.
+I listen to all kinds of Metal and Japanese Pop.
+Japanese Pop only,
+I absolutely despise most English Pop music except few old ones which, I have grown up with.
 I love both dogs and cats.
 Want to own a Shiba and a British Shorthair.
 I really love to know about history.